 - Persuading the Ninth Circuit to reverse a grant of summary judgment and vacate an award of attorney's fees in a breach-of-contract dispute over the sale of a multi-state auto insurance business.

 - Obtaining a unanimous reversal from the California Supreme Court enforcing significant constitutional and statutory restrictions on the taxation of intangible assets and rights.

 Mr. Evanson serves on the board of directors of the Orange County Legal Aid Society, and maintains an active pro bono practice, representing clients in cases involving religious liberty, immigration, voting rights, and domestic violence.
-He has taught courses on constitutional law and appellate advocacy at the University of Southern California and Loyola Law Schools, and has lectured and written on a variety of subjects, including the Supreme Court, class actions, patent law, copyright law, arbitration, punitive damages, appellate procedure, and constitutional law.
+He has taught courses on constitutional law and appellate advocacy at the University of Southern California and Loyola Law Schools, and has lectured and written on a variety of subjects (sample list below), including the Supreme Court, class actions, patent law, copyright law, arbitration, punitive damages, appellate procedure, and constitutional law.